octopus-network/omnity-docs/docs/REE/03-first-exchange.md

 sidebar_position: 3
 ---

-# Develop Your First App in REE
+# Develop Your First BTCFi DApp in REE

-This document demonstrates how to develop a REE App implementing a typical lending scenario on the blockchain.
+This document demonstrates how to develop a REE BTCFi DApp implementing a typical lending scenario on the blockchain.
 It includes developing both an Exchange backend (canister) and an Exchange Frontend with core functionality.
 If you want to learn how to develop an Exchange Client to integrate with an existing Exchange, please refer to the RichSwap integration documentation.

 For a more complete demo application and source code, please refer to: